A Study of the Experimental Combination of Mogamulizumab and Pembrolizumab For Relapsed or Refractory Lymphomas

 OUTLINE: This is a phase I, dose-escalation study of mogamulizumab followed by a phase II study.
 Patients are randomized to 1 of 2 arms.

-ARM I: Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1 and mogamulizumab IV over 60 minutes on days 1, 8 and 15 of course 1, then day 1 of subsequent courses.
+ARM I: Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1 and mogamulizumab IV over 60 minutes on days 1, 8, and 15 of cycle 1, then day 1 of subsequent courses.

 ARM II: Patients receive pembrolizumab IV over 30 minutes on day 1.

-In both arms, courses repeat every 21 days for up to 2 years in the absence of disease progression or unacceptable toxicity.
+In both arms, cycles repeat every 21 days for up to 2 years in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 4 weeks.

-Diffuse Large B-Cell Lymphoma Recurrent Hodgkin Lymphoma Recurrent Non-Hodgkin Lymphoma Refractory Hodgkin Lymphoma Refractory Non-Hodgkin Lymphoma Lymphoma Lymphoma, Non-Hodgkin Lymphoma, B-Cell Hodgkin Disease Lymphoma, Large B-Cell, Diffuse Pembrolizumab Mogamulizumab Immunoglobulins Immunoglobulin G
+Recurrent Diffuse Large B-Cell Lymphoma Recurrent High Grade B-Cell Lymphoma Recurrent Transformed B-Cell Non-Hodgkin Lymphoma Refractory Diffuse Large B-Cell Lymphoma Refractory High Grade B-Cell Lymphoma Refractory Transformed B-cell Non-Hodgkin Lymphoma Lymphoma Lymphoma, Non-Hodgkin Lymphoma, B-Cell Lymphoma, Large B-Cell, Diffuse Pembrolizumab Mogamulizumab